Obesity and Stigma

 To view a PDF version of this article, please click here.

 Obesity discrimination is one of last forms of acceptable discrimination in today’s society.
-Quite often obese individuals find themselves the target of discrimination in a variety of settings such as employment, healthcare, education and much more.
+Quite often individuals with obesity find themselves the target of discrimination in a variety of settings such as employment, healthcare, education and much more.

 Consequences of Weight Bias

 Taken together, the consequences of being denied jobs, rejected by peers, or treated inappropriately by healthcare professionals because of one’s weight can have a serious and negative impact on quality of life.
-Obese individuals suffer terribly from this, both from direct discrimination and from more subtle forms of bias and stigma that are frequently encountered.
+Individuals with obesity suffer terribly from this, both from direct discrimination and from more subtle forms of bias and stigma that are frequently encountered.

 Weight bias can have psychological, social and physical health consequences on those affected by this disease.
 Psychological outcomes can include depression, anxiety, low self-esteem, poor body image and much more.
 The social effects can be social rejection by peers, poor quality of interpersonal relationships and potential negative impact on academic outcomes.
 The physical health outcomes can include binge-eating and unhealthy weight-control practices.